 The Amazon region had severe droughts in 2005, 2010, and 2015-2016.
 It had severe floods in 2009, 2012, and 2014.
 Scientists believe these were the first signs of destabilization.

 The United Nations’ Reducing Emissions from Deforestation and Forest Degradation program has funneled $117 million into deforestation reduction in 44 developing countries.
 It rewards people for keeping forests along with coffee growing and meat and milk production.
-Using this program, Brazil has slowed deforestation by 40% since 2008.
-It's goal is to achieve an 80% reduction by 2020, but early data shows the deforestation rate has actually increased instead, rising each year since 2017.
+Using this program, Brazil has cut deforestation by an estimated 44% since 2005.
+Its goal was to achieve an 80% reduction by 2020, but early data shows the deforestation rate has actually increased instead, rising each year since 2017.